minkyu-choi04/Machine-Learning-Interviews/src/MLSD/mlsd-search.md

     * 100k items (focus on recall) -> 500 items (focus on precision) -> 500 items in correct order
     * Stage 1: We use a pointwise LTR -> binary classifier
       * latency: microseconds
-      * suggestion: LR or small MART (multiple additive regression trees)
+      * suggestion: Logistic Regression or small MART (multiple additive regression trees)
       * use ROC AUC for metric
     * Stage 2: Pairwise LTR model
       * Two options (choose based on train data availability and capacity):